Law of Brazil: Trial courts

-Justice tribunals
+Courts of Justice

 The highest court of a state judicial system is its court of second instance, the Courts of Justice.
-In each Brazilian State there is one Court of Justice (Tribunal de Justiça in Portuguese).
+In each Brazilian state there is one Court of Justice (Tribunal de Justiça in Portuguese).
 Courts of Justice are courts of appeal, meaning they can review any decisions taken by the trial courts, and have the final word on decisions at state level, though their decisions may be overturned by the federal courts.
-Some states, as São Paulo and Minas Gerais, used to have Court of Appeals (Tribunal de Alçada in Portuguese) which had different jurisdiction.
+Some states, such as São Paulo and Minas Gerais, used to have a Court of Appeals (Tribunal de Alçada in Portuguese) which had different jurisdiction.
 But the 45th Constitutional Amendment to the Brazilian Constitution, in its article four, decreed their extinction in order to simplify the second instance structure.

 Second instance judgments are usually made by three judges, called desembargadores.
 These Courts are divided into civil chambers, which judge civil cases, and criminal chambers.
 Judges of the Courts of Justice overview one another.
 A Court can expel any judge who has displayed unethical behavior.

 Federal-level judicial branch

-Regional Federal Courts (in number of 5) have jurisdiction over circuits of several states and tend to be headquartered in the largest city of their territory.
+The five regional Federal Courts have jurisdiction over circuits of several states and tend to be headquartered in the largest city of their territory.
 The regional courts are: